hnarayanan/harishnarayanan.org/content/writing/kubernetes-django.md

 ### Preliminary steps

-1. [Install Docker][docker-installation].
+1. [Install Docker][docker-install].

 2. Take a look at and get a feel for the [example Django application][example-app] used in this repository.
 It is a simple blog that’s built following the excellent [Django Girls Tutorial][django-girls-tutorial].

-3. [Setup a cluster managed by Kubernetes][kubernetes].
+3. [Setup a cluster managed by Kubernetes][kubernetes-install].
 The effort required to do this can be substantial, so one easy way to get started is to sign up (for free) on Google Cloud Platform and use a managed version of Kubernetes called [Google Container Engine][GKE] (GKE).

    1. Create an account on Google Cloud Platform and update your billing information.